Kaziaa/Spatial-transcriptomics-analysis/README.md

 # Spatial-transcriptomics-analysis
-# In this repository I will analyzes u genomics data analysis along with different tutorials.
+# In this repository, I will analyze genomics data analysis along with different tutorials.